jundalisay/spblist/content/en/material/principles/part-5/chapter-01.md

 - then it is transformed by the transformative layer into basic versions (elements)
 - then it is hardened into one of the 118 versions in the material layer

+According to science, iron ore is made of 'elements', specifically as `Fe` which is one of the 118 known elements.

+{{< img src="/graphics/physics/periodictable.png" alt="Periodic Table" >}}

 <!-- Name | Traditional Name | Force | Particle | Quantum
 --- | --- | --- | --- | ---